-On this fateful day in 1770, the British government moves to mollify outraged colonists by repealing most of the clauses of the hated Townshend Act.
+On April 12, 1770, the British government moves to mollify outraged colonists by repealing most of the clauses of the hated Townshend Act.
 Initially passed on June 29, 1767, the Townshend Act constituted an attempt by the British government to consolidate fiscal and political power over the American colonies by placing import taxes on many of the British products bought by Americans, including lead, paper, paint, glass and tea.

 Riotous protest of the Townshend Acts in the colonies often invoked the phrase no taxation without representation.
 Colonists eventually decided not to import British goods until the act was repealed and to boycott any goods that were imported in violation of their non-importation agreement.
 Colonial anger culminated in the deadly Boston Massacre on March 5, 1770.

 Also on March 5, Townshend’s successor (he had died soon after proposing the hated act), Lord Frederick North, asked Parliament to repeal the Townshend Acts except for the duty on tea; he considered all the duties bad for trade and, thus, expensive for the British empire.
 However, he wished to avoid the appearance of weakness in the face of colonial protest and thus left the tea tax in place.
 This strategy successfully divided colonial merchants, eager, for their own enrichment, to resume trade in all British goods barring tea, from colonial craftsmen, who profited from non-importation agreements, and wished to leave them in place as long as the tax on tea remained in effect.